 Montgomery has fairly limited solar resources compared to other municipalities in the region.
 This is due primarily to its mountainous terrain.
 The solar map indicates a general concentration of prime and base solar areas along VT Route 242 towards Westfield and Jay.
 Montgomery has identified the following preferred locations for solar generation facilities: rooftops, parking lots, and landfills.
 Abandoned quarries, gravel pits and sand pits will also be considered preferred locations for solar generation facilities.
-Lastly, confirmed brownfield sites located outside of the village are considered preferred locations for solar generation facilities in Montgomery.
+Lastly, confirmed brownfield sites located outside of the village are considered preferred locations for solar generations for solar gene of Montgomery by restricting the geographic size of solar facilities.

-Montgomery has a strong preference for solar facilities that have less than 5 MW in generation capacity.
-This preference is a reflection of the community's dedication to preserving the aesthetic and rural qualities of Montgomery by restricting the geographic size of solar facilities.
 In addition, Montgomery prefers that solar facilities greater than 150 kW in generation capacity to be sufficiently separated from other similarly sized solar facilities to "break up" the visual impact of two or more solar facilities located next to each other.
 All solar facilities shall include proper screening.
 Montgomery hopes to adopt a municipal solar screening ordinance in the near future.
 Solar should not be built in areas where traffic sightlines would be impeded.